souhaila30/docker-hr-frontend/README.md

 Course: Medical Design Software

 I created a webpage that pulls information from a database by using React-js.
 This webpage uses material-ui components.
-This repository builds on an [existing repository](https://github.com/souhaila30/heart_rate_databases_introduction) where the database is created and populated by using flask and mongodb.
+This repository builds on an [heart rate database repository](https://github.com/souhaila30/heart_rate_databases_introduction) where the database is created and populated by using flask and mongodb.

 Steps:
 1. npm install
-2. Install dependencies in requirements.txt from https://github.com/souhaila30/heart_rate_databases_introduction in a virutal environment
+2. Install dependencies in requirements.txt from [heart rate database repository](https://github.com/souhaila30/heart_rate_databases_introduction) in a virutal environment
-3. Run web_server.py in flask from https://github.com/souhaila30/heart_rate_databases_introduction using host='0.0.0.0'
+3. Run web_server.py in flask from [heart rate database repository](https://github.com/souhaila30/heart_rate_databases_introduction) using host='0.0.0.0'
 4. Run mongodb on Docker
 5. npm start run